Destroy All Humans! (2020 video game): Development

 A team of 60 people in Black Forest Games served as the game's developer.
 The original game's dialogue and humor remained intact, though the team enhanced them by updating the character models and cutscenes and introducing motion capture.
 Instead of re-recording the lines, the team used the audio from the original game and improved its quality for the remake.
 The game also includes a mission named "Lost Mission of Area 42" that was scrapped during the development of the original game.
 Black Forest considered developing the remake as a "natural continuation" of their work after finishing the development of Fade to Silence as they learned more about utilizing the technology and designing large, open areas.

 THQ Nordic acquired the intellectual property rights from THQ in 2013.
 In 2017, the firm reaffirmed that the company realized the demand for a new game in the series and added that they were exploring options to revitalize the franchise.
 The game was officially announced in June 2019.
 An extended gameplay demo was launched at E3 2019.
 It was released for PlayStation 4, Windows, Xbox One and Stadia.
 A standalone multiplayer spin-off, titled Destroy All Humans!
 Clone Carnage was released for PlayStation 4, Xbox One and Windows via Steam, on May 31, 2022.

 Reception

+Destroy All Humans! received "mixed or average" reviews from critics according to review aggregator website Metacritic.

+Sales

-Destroy All Humans! received "mixed or average" reviews, according to review aggregator Metacritic.
-Sales on the game have exceeded THQ Nordic's expectations.
-As of May 19, 2021, the game sold more than 1 million copies.
+Destroy All Humans! sales exceeded THQ Nordic's expectations.
+By May 2021, the game had sold over 1 million units.